-What to do if you are having trouble paying plan premium
+What to do if you are having trouble paying your plan premium

 Your plan premium is due in our office by the 1st day of the month.
-If we have not received your: premium payment by the 1st day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two (2) months.
+If we have not received your payment by the 1st day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within two (2) months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

 If we end your membership because you did not pay your premium, you will have health coverage under Original Medicare.

-If we end your membership with the plan because you did not pay your plan premium, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
-During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
+In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for premiums you have not paid.: We have the right to pursue collection of the premiums you owe.
+At the time we end your membership, you may still owe us for premiums you have not paid.
+We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
-Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 844-214-8633 between 8am to 8pm 7-days per week from October 1 to March 31 and 8am to 8pm Monday through Friday from April 1 to September 30.TTY users should call 711.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 7 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay plan premium within our grace period, you can make a complaint.
+For complaints, we will review our decision again.
+Chapter 9, Section 10 of this document tells how to make a complaint or you can call us at 844-214-8633 between 8am to 8pm 7-days per week from October 1 to March 31 and 8am to 8pm Monday through Friday from April 1 to September 30.
+TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.

-Section 7.2 Can we change your monthly plan premium during the year?
+Section 5.2 Can we change your monthly plan premium during the year?